badola/blog/cpp/if_you_see_cut_paste.md

         return { std::rotate(cut_begin, cut_end, paste_begin), paste_begin };

-    // else - no-operation required, there will be no change in the arrangement of data
+    // else - no-operation required, there will be no change in the arrangement of data return { cut_begin, cut_end };
-    // return the cut_end, cause that is where our paste_end should be if the operation was performed return { cut_begin, cut_end };
 }
 ```